Skip to content

 The Bayesian frontier: qCSF

-The quick contrast sensitivity function (qCSF) procedure, introduced by Lesmes, Lu, Baek, and Albright in 2010, replaces independent per-frequency thresholds with Bayesian estimation of the whole CSF curve (Lesmes, Lu, Baek & Albright, 2010).
-It is the current state of the art for measuring the full CSF in a short session.
+The quick contrast sensitivity function (qCSF) procedure, introduced by Lesmes, Lu, Baek, and Albright in 2010, replaces independent per-frequency thresholds with Bayesian estimation of the whole CSF curve.7 It generalises to the full curve the single-threshold Bayesian-adaptive approach pioneered by Watson and Pelli's QUEST,8 and is the current state of the art for measuring the full CSF in a short session.

 The core insight is parametric.
 The CSF across spatial frequencies is well-described by a truncated log-parabola with four parameters: peak sensitivity, peak spatial frequency, bandwidth (full width at half-maximum in octaves), and a low-frequency truncation level.
 Knowing these four numbers reproduces the curve.
 The qCSF procedure maintains a posterior probability distribution over that four-parameter space and, before each trial, picks the (contrast, spatial-frequency) combination that maximizes expected information gain about the parameters.
 Each trial therefore informs the whole curve rather than a single point — a trial at 3 cpd refines the estimated sensitivity at 12 cpd as well.

 Reported performance is striking.
-A usable area-under-log-CSF (AULCSF) summary metric is achievable in about 25 trials (~2 minutes); a test-retest correlation of approximately 0.97 has been reported for 50-trial sessions (Lesmes et al., 2010).
-Stimuli are typically band-pass filtered letters, gratings, or Gabor patches; the response is an N-alternative forced choice on orientation, letter identity, or location.
+A usable area-under-log-CSF (AULCSF) summary metric is achievable in about 25 trials (~2 minutes), and the original method paper reported a test-retest correlation of about 0.96.7 Stimuli are typically band-pass filtered letters, gratings, or Gabor patches; the response is an N-alternative forced choice on orientation, letter identity, or location.

 Strengths: precision per unit time is much higher than fixed-step or per-frequency staircase methods.
 The output is the whole CSF curve plus interpretable summary metrics (AULCSF, peak gain, peak frequency, cutoff) useful for tracking change over time.